Academic Integrity Procedure

 E. Ensuring security of student-submitted assessment/examination materials Course Coordinator/Academic/teaching staff/Partner

-1. Ensure security of assessments as per the Higher Education Assessment Procedure and VET Assessment Procedure
+1. Ensure security of independent capability assessments as per the Higher Education Assessment (inclusive of FedTASKS) Procedure [AG1254] and VET Assessment Procedure [AG1940].

 3. Being vigilant in detecting cases of academic misconduct

-Please note: Staff should refer to the Research Integrity Policy for further information on research matters and guidance on what constitutes Research Misconduct.
+Please note: Staff should refer to the Research Integrity and Misconduct Procedure for further information on research matters and guidance on what constitutes Research Misconduct.

 A. Utilising detection strategies Academic/teaching staff/HDR supervisors/